TDPF/TDPF/README.markdown

 1. S. Frank, J. Sexauer, and S. Mohagheghi, "Temperature-dependent power flow," *IEEE Transactions on Power Systems*, 2013, to be published.
 Available: [http://dx.doi.org/10.1109/TPWRS.2013.2266409](http://dx.doi.org/10.1109/TPWRS.2013.2266409  "Temperature-Dependent Power Flow by S. Frank, J. Sexauer, and S. Mohagheghi").

-For those without access to an *IEEE Transactions on Power Systems subscription*, a pre-publication manuscript of the paper is available [here](http://files.stevefrank.info/pub/FrSeMo2013.pdf  "Temperature-Dependent Power Flow by S. Frank, J. Sexauer, and S. Mohagheghi (Authors' manuscript)").
+For those without access to an *IEEE Transactions on Power Systems* subscription, a pre-publication manuscript of the paper is available [here](http://files.stevefrank.info/pub/FrSeMo2013.pdf  "Temperature-Dependent Power Flow by S. Frank, J. Sexauer, and S. Mohagheghi (Authors' manuscript)").

 ## How To Use TDPF ##
 TDPF is implemented as a collection of MATLAB functions: